-- Pupil with a social worker is at risk of suspension or permanent exclusion, the Headteacher or Head of School will inform the social worker as early as possible - Pupil who is a looked-after child (LAC) is at risk of suspension or exclusion, the Headteacher or Head of School will inform the VSH as early as possible
+The Headteacher will notify the pupil's social worker and/or virtual school head as early as possible if a pupil with a social worker or a pupil who is a looked-after child (LAC) is at risk of suspension or permanent exclusion.
 This is in order to work together to consider what factors may be affecting the pupil's behaviour, and what further support can be put in place to improve the behaviour.

-If the Headteacher or Head of School decides to suspend or permanently exclude a pupil with a social worker / a pupil who is looked after, they will inform the pupil's social worker / the VSH, as appropriate, without delay, that:
+If the Headteacher decides to suspend or permanently exclude a pupil with a social worker/a pupil who is looked after, they will inform the pupil's social worker/the VSH, as appropriate, without delay, that:

-- They have decided to suspend or permanently exclude the pupil - The reason(s) for the decision - The length of the suspension or, for a permanent exclusion, the fact that it is permanent

-• The suspension or permanent exclusion affects the pupil's ability to sit a National Curriculum test or public exam (where relevant)
+- They have decided to suspend or permanently exclude the pupil - The reason(s) for the decision - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - The suspension or permanent exclusion affects the pupil's ability to sit a National Curriculum test or public exam (where relevant)